-It is a simple truth that One Nation are the only authentic political voice putting West Australians first.
+It is a simple truth I am the only authentic political voice putting West Australians first.
 We will fight to end the open-ended recruitment of overseas workers so that West Australians stand a better chance in the current tough job market.

-If One Nation holds the balance of power, I will seek to:
+If I hold the balance of power, I will seek to:

 - Drastically slash the WA skilled migration and graduate occupation lists.

 - Work with our federal colleagues to reduce temporary and permanent immigration levels.

 - Make sure local workers are first in line for state government jobs.

 Tax rebates for apprenticeships and traineeships